MALWARE PREVENTION & RECOVERY

 • Comply fully with all malware security actions, warning and notices as issued by the Bureau of Technology Services.

-• Do not open email file attachments from an unknown or untrustworthy source or from known sources when the messages appear suspicious in nature.
+• Do not open email file attachments from an unknown source or from known sources when the messages appear suspicious in nature.

-• Report all suspected malware incidents or missing/malfunctioning malware protection software immediately to the Bureau of Technology Services Helpdesk.
+• Report all suspected malware incidents or missing/malfunctioning malware protection software immediately to the BTS Helpdesk.

-• Attach all City computing systems to the City network at least weekly to ensure current malware signature updates.
+• Attach all City virtual or physical computing systems to the City network at least weekly to ensure current malware signature updates.

 • As noted in BHR Administrative Rule Section 4.08, do not download and/or install software on City computers without prior BTS approval.

 • Do not connect any non-BTS supported computer or network device to the City network without prior BTS validation and authorization.